This luxurious champagne truffles recipe is made with the highest quality chocolate and makes a lovely gift for your loved one on Valentine's Day.

 You will also learn how to reduce champagne and how to color sugar in any color you like.
-And how about trying these Homemade Raffaello Coconut Balls, Cake Balls, or Homemade Baileys, they all make delicious gifts from the kitchen.
+And how about trying these Homemade Raffaello Coconut Balls, Cake Balls, or Homemade Baileys; they all make delicious gifts from the kitchen.

-- Chocolate chips are not suitable for this recipe.
+Chocolate chips arenโt suitable for this recipe.

-- I had a mid-range bottle of dry sparkling wine, nothing too expensive, but not the cheapest one either.
-You will only need a rather small amount of it, so you will have to drink the rest. 🙂
+Champagne or sparkling wine: I used a mid-range bottle of dry sparkling wine - not too expensive, but not the cheapest either.
+You only need a small amount, so youโll have some left to enjoy.

-- Granulated sugar and pink/red food coloring for the coating.
+Other ingredients: Heavy cream and a little unsalted butter.
+Granulated sugar and pink/red food coloring for the coating.

 How to make champagne truffles?